 (1.43) Is there a time limit on when I must file a compliance complaint?

 Yes.
 CDE must receive your complaint no later than one year after you claim the violation of special education law occurred.
 [34 C.F.R.
 Sec.
 300.153(c); Cal.
 Ed.
 Code Secs.
 56043(y) & 56500.2(b).]

 (1.44) What happens when CDE finds a district out of compliance?

-If the investigation indicates that the school district failed to comply with the law, CDE may require “corrective action.”
-The CDE investigation report must set forth the timelines the district must follow to correct its violations.
-[5 C.C.R.
+If the investigation indicates that the school district failed to comply with the law, CDE may require “corrective action” or conduct technical assistance activities.
+[34 C.F.R.
 Sec.
-4664.]
+300.152(b)(2).]

 If the noncompliance is not corrected, CDE shall take further action.
-Actions may include a court proceeding for an order requiring compliance, or a proceeding to recover or stop state funding to the noncompliant local district.
-[5 C.C.R.
+Actions may include a court proceeding for an order requiring compliance, or a proceeding to recover or stop state funding to the noncompliant local district. [[5 C.C.R.
 Sec.
-4670(a).]
+3205(a).]

 (1.45) Can I file a complaint with any other agencies?

 Yes.
 If your complaint involves an issue of educational discrimination under Section 504 of the Rehabilitation Act of 1973, you can file a disability-based discrimination complaint with the U.S. Department of Education, Office of Civil Rights (OCR).
-Complaints of educational discrimination against students with disabilities by school districts may also be filed with the CDE by using the complaint procedures described above.
-[5 C.C.R.
+Complaints of educational discrimination against students with disabilities by school districts may also be filed with the CDE by using the Uniform Complaint Procedures.
+[Cal.
+Ed.
+Code Sec.
+33315(a)(F); 5 C.C.R.
 Secs.
-4600(c) & 4630(b).]
+4600(d) & 4630(b).]
 Issues of disability-based educational discrimination, however, are usually appropriate for filing with OCR.
 See Chapter 16, Information on Section 504 and Disability-Based Discrimination.

 (1.46) Are there opportunities to resolve my complaint before an actual hearing?